Tips to make your dreams come true for a good night’s sleep and good morning

 Set a bedtime and stick to it

+Your body loves routines, eating, working out, and also sleeping.
 Just like anything else, your body has to do something enough that it becomes a habit.
 By going to bed at the same time every night, you’ll train your body to re-set its sleep pattern.
-You’ll likely find that you even get up earlier on weekends.
+Your circadian rhythm, or biological clock, regulates your body’s day and night processes over 24 hours.
+Waking up and going to sleep at the same time every day reinforces your circadian rhythm and helps your body run efficiently.
+You’ll likely find that you even get up earlier on weekends but feel more rested.

 Adding a good gym workout or even long walk to your daily routine will not only help you fall asleep, it will improve your quality of sleep.
 According to the Sleep Doctor: